 ApL courses are offered as elective subjects under the senior secondary curriculum.
-The results are recorded in the Hong Kong Diploma of Secondary Education (HKDSE).
+The results are recorded on the Hong Kong Diploma of Secondary Education Examination (HKDSE) certificate.

 City University of Hong Kong Hong Kong Baptist University Lingnan University The Chinese University of Hong Kong